Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: scattering and the deuteron

-The $\chi^2$/datum for the reproduction of the $NN$ data at various orders of chiral EFT are shown in Table~\ref{tab_chi} for different energy intervals below 190 MeV laboratory energy ($T_{\rm lab}$).
-The bottom line of Table~\ref{tab_chi} summarizes the essential results in short form.
-For the close to 3000 $pp$ plus $np$ data below 190 MeV, the $\chi^2$/datum is 10.7 at NLO and 9.2 at NNLO.
-Note that the number of $NN$ contact terms is the same for both orders.
-When moving on to N$^3$LO, 14 more contacts are added [Eq.~(\ref{eq_ct4r})] that affect, in particular, the the $^1D_2$ and $^3D_2$ waves, which typically come out far too attractive at NLO and NNLO (Fig.~\ref{fig_figph1}).
+Finally, moving on to N$^3$LO, 14 more contacts are added [Eq.~(\ref{eq_ct4r})] that affect, in particular, the the $^1D_2$ and $^3D_2$ waves, which typically come out far too attractive at NLO and NNLO (Fig.~\ref{fig_figph1}).
 This improves the $\chi^2$/datum to 1.45 at N$^3$LO, a respectable value.

-All $np$ phase shifts up to $J=4$ and $T_{\rm lab}=200$ MeV are displayed in Fig.~\ref{fig_figph1}, which reflects what just has been discussed in the context of the the $\chi^2$.
+All $np$ phase shifts up to $J=4$ and $T_{\rm lab}=200$ MeV are displayed in Fig.~\ref{fig_figph1}, which reflects what just has been said in the context of the the $\chi^2$.
+At this point, it is instructive to talk about the uncertainties of the phase shift predictions.
+As discussed in Sec.~\ref{sec_uncert} below, the truncation error creates the largest uncertainty, for which the simplest formula is given by Eq.~(\ref{eq_err}).
+Following this prescription, the error at a certain order is the difference between the given order and the next higher one.
+For example, the uncertainties of our NNLO phase shifts are given by the differences between the (green) NNLO curves and the (red) N3LO curves in Fig.~\ref{fig_figph1}.
+For the uncertainty at N3LO, Eq.~(\ref{eq_err2}) has to be invoked.
+The factor $Q$ in this formula is, of course, energy dependent but, as a simple rule of thumb, one may assume $Q \approx 1 / 3$.

 The low-energy scattering parameters, order by order for the cutoff combination $(R_\pi,R_{\rm ct})=(1.0,0.70)$ fm, are shown in Table~\ref{tab_lep}.
 For $nn$ and $np$, the effective range expansion without any electromagnetic interaction is used.
 In the case of $pp$ scattering, the quantities $a_{pp}^C$ and $r_{pp}^C$ are obtained by using the effective range expansion appropriate in the presence of the Coulomb force (cf.\ Appendix A4 of Ref.~\cite{Mac01}).
 Note that the empirical values for $a_{pp}^C$ and $r_{pp}^C$ in Table~\ref{tab_lep} were obtained by subtracting from the corresponding electromagnetic values the effects due to two-photon exchange and vacuum polarization.
 Thus, the comparison between theory and experiment for these two quantities is conducted correctly. $a_{nn}^N$, and $a_{np}$ are fitted, all other quantities are predictions.
 Note that the $^3S_1$ effective range parameters $a_t$ and $r_t$ are not fitted.
 But the deuteron binding energy is fitted and that essentially fixes $a_t$ and $r_t$.